sonata-project/SonataAdminBundle/docs/reference/saving_hooks.rst

 ------------------------------------

-The ``FOSUserBundle`` provides authentication features for your Symfony Project, and is compatible with Doctrine ORM, Doctrine ODM and Propel.
+The ``FOSUserBundle`` provides authentication features for your Symfony Project, and is compatible with Doctrine ORM, Doctrine ODM.
 See `FOSUserBundle on GitHub`_ for more information.

 The user management system requires to perform specific calls when the user